 Once you’ve decided what type of videos will have a positive influence on your business and you’re ready to begin you can begin implementing these 10 tips to film better videos for your business.

-Lighting in your video:
+Lighting your video.

 1. When filming inside, find natural light or light from a lamp.

-Overhead lights often look very unflattering.
-They create dark rings under your eyes and make you look more tired and old.
+Overhead lights often look very unflattering, they create dark rings under your eyes and make you look more tired and old.